trek10inc/cloudformation-schema-js-yaml/README.md

 Cloudformation supports custom yaml classes, e.g. `!Ref`, `!Sub`, `!If`, etc.
 Yaml parsers will choke on these custom classes unless the classes are specified.
 Use this library with `js-yaml` to parse cloudformation templates with these classes.
-The cloudformation classes are converted into objects that are similar to the non custom class syntax e.g. `Ref`, `Fn::Sub`, `!If`
+The cloudformation classes are converted into objects that are similar to the non custom class syntax e.g. `Ref`, `Fn::Sub`, `Fn::If`

 ## Usage
 ```